Kyle-Lewis/Kyle-Lewis.github.io/_posts/2018-08-25-Naive-Bayes-for-Classifying-Russian-Twitter-Trolls.md

 <h2 align="center">Motivation</h2><hr>

 [Before](https://kyle-lewis.github.io/machine%20learning/2018/08/16/Generative-Learning-and-Bayes-Theorem.html) I presented an application of Bayes Theorem in GDA.
 Bayes theorem can also be applied to text classification problems as well through a Naive Bayes classifier.
 If we were to classify a peice of text using word counts we would do so using a joint probability.
 We can also use the generative Bayes Classification rule to do so.
 At least one motivation for using Naive Bayes for this approach is that many other classifiers will fail for various reasons given such a large feature space, like the number of unique words in a given dataset.
-It also gives me an excuse to do something with FiveThirtyEight's (Russian troll tweet dataset)[https://github.com/fivethirtyeight/russian-troll-tweets/].
+It also gives me an excuse to do something with FiveThirtyEight's [Russian troll tweet dataset](https://github.com/fivethirtyeight/russian-troll-tweets/).

 <h2 align="center">Naive Bayes in Text Classification</h2><hr>